Cmier04/CPSC240/README.md

 # CPSC240

-This repository includes all assignments from Course CPSC240, it includes languages such as C, C++, and Assembly.
+This repository includes all assignments from Course CPSC240, which includes languages such as C, C++, and Assembly.

+Edit: Code may be incomplete and contain errors.